bufbuild/protovalidate/docs/custom-constraints.md

 fields in a message.
 The constraints are then evaluated using the `protovalidate` tool to ensure that the data conforms to the specified rules.
-If any violations occur during validation, they are reported using the `Violations` message.
+If any violations occur during validation, they are reported using the `Violation` message.
 The `Violation` message provides detailed information about the violated constraint, including the field path, the constraint ID, and the error message.